-If you’re looking for a longer blessing to use as a toast, there are plenty of beautiful options to choose from.
+If you’re looking for a longer Celtic wedding blessings to use as a toast, there are plenty of beautiful options to choose from.
 These toasts work well during the reception dinner, given by family or members of the bridal party.
 Take a look at some of these lengthy and articulate Irish blessings:

 Traditional Irish Blessing This blessing is a bit longer, giving you more to work with when crafting a speech.
 The traditional Irish blessing covers many aspects of marriage, thus sending the couple off with nothing but optimism and joy:

 “I wish healing upon you The healing of Mary with me, Mary, Michael, and Brighid Be with me all three.
 Fly with the birds of the air Fly with the wasps of the hill Swim with the sea-going whale For they are swiftest Be upon the clouds of the sky For they are the rainiest Be upon the river’s current Cascading to the sea”